mi6/ic-ui-kit/packages/angular-community-supported/README.md

 ng add @ukic/angular
 ```

-You'll now be able to add icds components to a vanilla Angular app setup [as above](#Using-the-components-in-your-app).
+You'll now be able to add ICDS components to a vanilla Angular app setup [as above](#Using-the-components-in-your-app).

 > **NOTE:** Once changes have been made and packaged as per step 1, the test app will need to have the @ukic packages updated/re-installed to pick up the latest changes.